 Believe it or not, by setting up the proper Trust you can make sure 100% of your assets, in addition to its growth, will always be available for your children and will not go to a creditor or ex-spouse.
-For example, if your 25 year old caused a car accident and was sued for a significant amount of money, no one would be able to get to any of the assets in the Trust, as long as it was set up properly.
+For example, if your 25-year-old caused a car accident and was sued for a significant amount of money, no one would be able to get to any of the assets in the Trust, as long as it was set up properly.
 In addition, if your kid was married for 5, 10, 15 or even 20 years and got a divorce, their ex could not get to any of the assets in the Trust.
 That is why we consider it perfect asset protection.

 When someone dies and we go through the court process, we must file their Last Will and Testament with the county clerk’s office.
 This Will is public record, meaning anyone can go to the clerk’s office and make a copy of the Will.
-Furthermore, it may be necessary to file a document called, Inventory, Appraisement and List of Claims, that literally lists every asset that individual owned.
-This document must show the specifics of each asset, for example it will list the account, bank and exact balance in the account as of the date of death.
+Furthermore, it may be necessary to file a document called, Inventory, Appraisement and List of Claims, which literally lists every asset that an individual owned.
+This document must show the specifics of each asset, for example, it will list the account, bank, and exact balance in the account as of the date of death.
 In order to protect your privacy, you can place your assets in a Trust while you are alive.
 You maintain full use of the assets in the Trust but the Trust remains completely private.
 It is only shared with those of your choosing.